notqmail/notqmail/TEST.deliver.md

 1. After you start qmail, look for a
            qmail: status: local 0/10 remote 0/20
-   line in syslog. qmail-send always prints either ``cannot start'' or ``status''.
+   line in syslog. qmail-send always prints either "cannot start" or "status".
 (The big number is a splogger timestamp.)

 2. Do a ps and look for the qmail daemons.
 There should be four of them, all idle: qmail-send, running as qmails; qmail-lspawn, running as root; qmail-rspawn, running as qmailr; and qmail-clean, running as qmailq.
 You will also see splogger, running as qmaill.

 3. Local-local test: Send yourself an empty message.
-(Replace ``me'' with your username.
-Make sure to include the ``to:'' colon.)
+(Replace "me" with your username.
+Make sure to include the "to:" colon.)
       % echo to: me | /var/qmail/bin/qmail-inject
    The message will show up immediately in your mailbox, and syslog will show something like this: